DisnakeCommunity/disnake-ext-components/README.md

 NOTE
 ====

-This branch is currently in a very unfinished, alpha state.
-As of right now, only buttons are supported.
+This branch is currently in alpha state.
+As of right now, buttons and selects are supported, and modals are yet to be implemented.
 Help with development would be very much appreciated.
 If you're interested in helping, please keep an eye on the repo's issues and [the TODO-section of this readme](https://github.com/DisnakeCommunity/disnake-ext-components/tree/rewrite#to-do).

 disnake-ext-components
 ======================